Tha14/uam-docker/README.md

 5. I suggest using [lazydocker](https://github.com/jesseduffield/lazydocker) to control and see the status of your containers.
 6. You can disable wondershaper(traffic shaping) if you're experiencing problems by setting `ENABLE_WONDERSHAPER` to `false`.

+## Requirements per thread:
+* 4300MB free ram RAM
+* 4 CPU cores
+* 10Mbps upload and download bandwidth
+* 100MB disk space
+* 32CRP held in your wallet or delegated to you